michellevit/Amazon-Inventory-Checker/README.md

 ### Dependencies

 1. Windows 10 (no other operating system tested)
-2. Python library must be installed
+2. Python 3.10.4 must be installed
 3. openpyxl library must be installed

 ## Instructions / Executing the Program